MULTI-INVOICE FORM

 Usability testing revealed two key improvements:

 • Terminology Update: The term "Payment Amount" under payment methods was unclear.
-We relabeled it as "Subtotal" to better reflect its purpose.
+So, we relabeled it as "Subtotal" to better reflect its purpose.

 • Enhanced Filtering: Invoices were initially listed by creation date.
 Based on Support team feedback, we introduced filtering options by Due Date (Oldest First), Payment Amount (Highest to Lowest), and Invoice Number (Highest to Lowest) to improve navigation.